bnossum/midgetv/README.md

   - iCEcube2 from Lattice
-  - A toolchain based on the very impressive icestorm project, such as: yosys/arachne-pnr/icepack The size of midgetv as stated in the start of this README is found using LSE syntethis from Lattice. yosys/arachne-pnr give considerable larger images (but my toolchain is old).
+  - A toolchain based on the very impressive icestorm project, such as: yosys/arachne-pnr/icepack The size of midgetv as stated in the start of this README is found using LSE syntethis from Lattice. yosys/arachne-pnr usually give considerable larger images.
 For the time being I will not look into this.

 All my work is done under Linux.